Children’s song, U.K.

 The rhyme is sung by two characters from Neil Gaiman’s awarded The Graveyard Book, distinguished example of literature for children.

-Sing-Along Video
+Sing-Along Video with lyrics

-1. Oranges and lemons,
+Oranges and Lemons karaoke

-Free karaoke MP3 download
+Free MP3 download

 To download your free instrumental mp3 of this song, click or tap on the following button, then choose “Save link as…”